KneeKarePro/.github/profile/README.md

 # Knee Care Pro
 The Knee Care Pro has a hardware and software component.
 There are respective repositories for each aspect.

+### Work Flow
+--> insert link to blog and other work documentation here

 ## Hardware
 https://github.com/KneeKarePro/bluetoothle.git